Redundant? Your 5 Step Action Plan – How To Turn A Job Loss Into An Opportunity. Survive and Thrive!

-If you need to move house, how will you work towards it, could you rent your house out or would you sell it?
-You may not be able to move house just yet but you can start running tomorrow as part of your plan to run a marathon!
+If you need to move house, how will you work towards it, could you rent your house out or downsize and actually sell it?
+You may not be able to move house just yet but you can take action, you could start running tomorrow as part of your plan to run a marathon!

 If you can’t afford the full stag weekend in Thailand, could you take your mate on a day course scuba diving at the local pool with a meal afterwards?
 Do you even like the bloke?

 Train driver?
 (You did hold that thought, right?)

 What hours do they work, how stressful is the job, how much does it pay, is it a long term option, would you need a short term job in the meanwhile?
 Look at job vacancies, what skills do train driver employers ask for?